giampaolo/psutil/README.rst

 If you feel psutil is useful to you or your business and want to support its future development please consider donating me (`Giampaolo <http://grodola.blogspot.com/p/about.html>`_) some money.
-I only ask for a small donation, but of course I appreciate any amount.

 .. image:: http://www.paypal.com/en_US/i/btn/x-click-but04.gif
     :target: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A9ZS7PKKRM3S8